itssamuelrowe/jtk/README.md

 ### TODO.txt

-It lists all the features yet to be implemented by the framework.
+It lists all the features yet to be implemented by the library.

 ## License